ashitasai/portfolio/final_project_Ashita_pt2.md

 - The link to the external resources page is a great way to avoid information overload on the site, instead leaving it up to the audience to decide if they want to learn more

 #### Things to change:
+- Change the title of the initial graphic that shows the cardiovascular disease prevalence statistic *(implemented)*
 - Axis titles need to be more descriptive
-- Add tabs at the top of the page so you can easily navigate to different sections on the page
+- Add tabs at the top of the page so you can easily navigate to different sections on the page *(implemented)*
 - Consider adding a second axis to the line chart that shows the percent of total calorie consumption for each food category - helps show the change in proportion of intake over time
 - The color of the "sugar and fat" line does not make sense - consider using red or other colors that help raise a flag
-- Consider putting the two graphs side-by-side so I can immediately see what is contributing to the rise in total daily calorie consumption
+- Consider putting the two graphs side-by-side so I can immediately see what is contributing to the rise in total daily calorie consumption *(implemented)*
 - Consider adding a graph with sugar/fat calories on one axis and serving size on the other in the "tips" section
 - Add the labels directly to the line chart and remove the legend - then you can also you red as the color for the "sugar and fat" trend
+- Add citations for all images

 ## Section 4 - Mood Board
 - Most of my insipiration came from different images that represented the 3 topics I wanted to cover - cardiovascular disease facts, good foods, and bad foods.